Commentary on the New Testament

 8 and being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!

 Verse 7 uses the Greek word schema for appearance.
 Unlike morphē, it does not refer to external appearance, but to who or what something is, including the functional aspect of something or someone.
-The statement "in equality" (homoiōma) of humans and "form" (schema) like a human does not mean that Jesus only appeared as a human, although in reality he was GOD.
+The fact that he was like a human in equality (homoiōma) and appearance (schema) does not mean that Jesus only appeared as a human, although in reality he was GOD.
 The Bible testifies that Jesus is a real human being.
 In contrast, Gnostics claimed that Christ had an illusory human body.
 The emphasis in this verse is on the fact that Jesus was fully human like us.
 Even though his position and authority as Messiah distinguished him from other people, Jesus always behaved modestly and unobtrusively like other (normal) people rather than like an exalted ruler.
-In this respect Jesus became similar/equal to humans.
+In this respect Jesus became (Old Greek: ginomai) similar/equal to humans.
 Paul is talking about Jesus' behavior here; not of his nature.
-Verse 8 says that Jesus became "obedient" (ginomai).
+Verse 8 says that Jesus became (ginomai) obedient.
 In this case too, Jesus' behavior is meant.
 But Jesus' outward appearance - as a man with a linen robe instead of as a king with a purple cloak, crown and scepter - did not suggest that Jesus was anyone special.

 9 Therefore GOD exalted him to the highest place and gave him the name that is above every name,